dotnet/docs/docs/framework/migration-guide/reference-assemblies.md

 ## Run restore on the command line

-Projects that contain a project reference need to be restored before they can be built.
+Projects that contain a package reference need to be restored before they can be built.

 When building with Visual Studio, either in the IDE or on the command line with *MSBuild.exe*, make sure to explicitly restore packages prior to building the project.
 For projects using _packages.config_, this done with [nuget restore](/nuget/reference/cli-reference/cli-ref-restore).
 For projects using `<PackageReference>`, this is done on the Developer Command Prompt with the `msbuild /t:restore` command from the project directory.